 Welcome to Nursery

-We are pleased to be able to offer 30 hours free education and care for working parents, Please visit https://www.childcarechoices.gov.uk/ to check your eligibility.
-A full day is from 9.00 to 3.00.
+We also offer 30 hours free education and care for working parents, Please visit https://www.childcarechoices.gov.uk/ to check your eligibility.
 All our extra sessions are subject to conditions and availability.
 More information about the 30 hours ,termly news letters and useful documents about your child's early learning and development can be found at the bottom of the page.
 Hard copies are available on request from the school office.